Stuff-for-CodeCool/fetch-presentation/readme.md

-# AJAX usin the Fetch API
+# AJAX using the Fetch API

 `AJAX`, or `Asynchronous JavaScript and XML`, is a method of getting information via JavaScript and using it in a page _without refreshing the page_.